 My “best of the best” series recommends the best photo gear, accessories, software, books, DVDs, online photo labs, and a whole lot more.
 Thanks to the information in these articles I get emails from photographers thanking me for saving them time, frustration, and a lot of money.

-This article is published annually in November with regular updates.
-Re-posted November 20, 2023.
-Most recent update: December 1, 2023.
+This article is updated annually in November with some updates in between.
+Most recent update: November 7, 2024.

 Camera Gear for Trunk or Treat